Omar Chehab

 Omar Chehab, Anna Korba

-SPIGM Workshop, International Conference on Machine Learning (ICML), 2024
+Workshop on Structured Probabilistic Inference & Generative Modeling, International Conference on Machine Learning (ICML), 2024

 Time-reversed diffusions are state-of-the-art in sampling but rely on score estimates.
 We aim to reduce their variance.

-Estimating Energy-Based Probabilistic Models
+Estimating Energy-Based Statistical Models

 project image